StefanOstwald/shopify-wolanski-fulfillment/readme.md

 The env variables can be used via a .env file.
 An example setting is provided in .env-example.
 To get started with the default setting rename .env-example to .env and replace the variables with your own settings.
 > rn ./.env-example ./.env

+### Express Delivery
+Wolanski offer express delivery (T_Bemerkung1).
+In order to offer it via Shopify you can create an express delivery shipping rate.
+The name of the express delivery shipping rate has to entered as the env variable SHOPIFY_EXPRESS_DELIVERY_NAME.
+If the delivery is selected, the comment ## Express Versands ## is added to T_Bemerkung1.

 ### Lambda
 This working is prepared to be deployed on AWS Lambda